Table of Contents

 - The lender decides if you can afford the full mortgage based on your finances.

-- Discuss the new loan’s rate, repayment period, and other terms with the lender.
+- Discuss the new loan’s interest rate, repayment term, and other conditions with your lender.

 - Draft a contract outlining every buyout detail, like amounts and timelines.